ma-0W/my-scripts-repo/README.md

 - Scans clipboard for IPs and checks for abuse reports
 - Uses API authentication for secure queries
 - Logs results in the console
-- Designed to remain on top of other windows, ensuring quick access and continuous visibility while working
+- 📌Designed to remain on top of other windows, ensuring quick access and continuous visibility while working

 **Usage:**
 ```bash